120-cell/osu-standard-to-mania-converter/README.md

 - starting column
   - default: 1
 - direction of the column cycle
-  - default: left to right
+  - default: left to right.

 ## Running the Script
 The script requires only the python standard library (version 3.10 or above).